Rare Book School

 |Library of Congress|

 - Library of Congress.
 Prints and Photographs Division.
 Thesaurus for graphic materials.
 TGM I: Subject terms.
 TGM II: Genre and physical characteristic terms.
-Washington, DC: Library of Congress, Cataloging Distribution Service, 1995.
-Rev. edn.
-556 p.
+Washington, DC: Library of Congress, Cataloging Distribution Service, 1995 (revised edition).

 - Library of Congress.
-Library of Congress subject headings.
-30th edn.
-5 vols.
-Washington, DC: Library of Congress, Cataloging Distribution Service, 2007.
+Subject Headings Manual.
+Washington, DC: Library of Congress, Cataloging Distribution Service, 2014. http://www.loc.gov/aba/publications/FreeSHM/freeshm.html

 Descriptive Cataloging Tools

-This is the Library of Congress cataloging code for photographs, prints, and drawings and the essential text for this course.
-Please read the entire volume for general familiarity with its content and bring the book with you to Charlottesville.
+DCRM(G) is the essential text for this course.
+Please read the entire volume for general familiarity with its content and bring the book with you to class.
 If questions or comments arise, feel free to email them to me between now and the date of the course.

 Subject Cataloging Tools

-The printed volume is no longer published.
-The current thesaurus is available only on the web at http://lcweb2.loc.gov/pp/tgmiquery.html.
-Read the entire application guidelines for both TGM I and TGM II, http://www.loc.gov/rr/print/tgm1/ and http://www.loc.gov/rr/print/tgm2/.
+The current thesaurus is available only on the web at http://www.loc.gov/pictures/collection/tgm/.
+Read the entire application guidelines for both TGM I and TGM II: http://www.loc.gov/rr/print/tgm1/toc.html and http://www.loc.gov/rr/print/tgm2/.
 Also, browse some of the term entries, which are used to index the subject content, genre, and physical characteristics of visual materials.

-In the Guide, read Chapters 1-3 (pp 3-46), Chapter 5 ("Archives and Special Collections," pp 87-100), and Chapter 8 ("Visual Resources," pp 163-179).
+In the Guide, read Chapters 1–3 (pp. 3–46), Chapter 5 ("Archives and Special Collections," pp 87–100), and Chapter 8 ("Visual Resources," pp. 163–179).
 Take a look at some of the sample cataloging records for architectural materials, photographs, prints, personal papers and manuscripts.
 In the AAT itself, choose various hierarchies to browse through in order to gain general familiarity with the thesaurus' scope and format.
-The current vocabulary is available on the web. http://www.getty.edu/research/tools/vocabulary/aat/index.html
+The current vocabulary is available on the web at: http://www.getty.edu/research/tools/vocabularies/aat/

-Basic familiarity with the MARC format is necessary for the course.
+Basic familiarity with the MARC format is helpful for the course.
 If you need an introduction to MARC format conventions, please read Understanding MARC bibliographic: Machine-readable cataloging.
-7th edn.
-Washington, DC: Library of Congress, Cataloging Distribution Service in collaboration with The Follett Software Company, 2003.
-Also on the web. http://lcweb.loc.gov/marc/umb/
+8th edn.
+Washington, DC: Library of Congress, Cataloging Distribution Service in collaboration with The Follett Software Company, 2009.
+Available online at http://lcweb.loc.gov/marc/umb/

 The following optional readings give you a chance to explore topics related to visual materials cataloging in greater depth.
 Select a few according to your particular interest areas to contribute to the class discussions.
 A more extensive list of readings is available in the "Visual Materials: Processing and Cataloging Bibliography," at the Library of Congress Prints and Photographs Division, http://www.loc.gov/rr/print/resource/vmbib.html.